 Latest posts by Gea Elika (see all)

-We recently wrote a post discussing how foreign investors have jumped into New York City’s real estate market, particularly after the market underwent a severe correction in 2008.
-However, there are several distinct advantages that have kept international buyers in the market.
-These include the ability to easily purchase property, a favorable foreign currency exchange rate, our growing economy along with a stable political system, along with the belief that prices, including those in NYC, remain attractive despite the recent run-up.
+We recently wrote a post discussing how foreign investors have jumped into New York City’s real estate market, notably after the market underwent a severe correction in 2008.
+However, several distinct advantages have kept international buyers in the market.
+These include the ability to quickly purchase property, a favorable foreign currency exchange rate, our growing economy along with a stable political system, along with the belief that prices, including those in NYC, remain attractive despite the recent run-up.